lucarv/nbiot_gateway/README.md

 ```
 (Note that the ports above can be changed according to your IP Network planning)

-The GW can be deployed in a kubernets cluster (yaml in this repo, as a monolithical docker application (docker pull lucarv/nbiot-gateway) or on any machine with node installed.
+The GW can be deployed in a kubernetes cluster (yaml in this repo, as a docker application (docker pull lucarv/nbiot-gateway) or on any machine with node installed.

 The GW uses The following ports:
 * UDP port 1815 for RADIUS